RNAcentral/rna-alignment-api/README.md

 # RNA Alignment API

-A simple Flask API for serving RNA multiple sequence alignment data from Stockholm files.
+A Flask API for serving RNA multiple sequence alignment data from Stockholm files stored in S3.

 ## Installation